Unlike most other big-ticket transactions, a lot can go wrong with appliance

 lists the stores name, address, and phone number; salespersons name;

-your name and address; appliance brand and model numbers; price for each
+your name and address; appliance brand and model number; price for each

-appliance; prices for delivery, hauling away old appliances, and installation,
+appliance; itemized prices for delivery, hauling away old appliances, and

-including a detailed description of what work the stores installers will
+installation, including a detailed description of what work the stores

-do; deposit paid; terms for refunds and exchanges; and expected delivery
+installers will do; deposit paid; terms for refunds and exchanges; and

 Avoid leaving a large deposit.
 Its reasonable for a store to require a